 The following officers shall be elected by the Constituency

-ISPCP Officer Chairperson
+ISPCP Chairperson

 The committee of the Whole shall elect a chairperson.
-The period of time in Office of the chairman is two years.
-The Officers elect a chairman at the conclusion of Officer elections.
-On approval of the Constituency the previous chairman may serve a subsequent term but shall then be required to stand down for a minimum of one term before standing for election again.
+The period of time in Office of the chairperson is two years.
+On approval of the Constituency the previous chairperson may serve a subsequent term but shall then be required to stand down for a minimum of one term before standing for election again.

 ISPCP Representative to the Commercial Steering Group Executive